 JAYS

-Scrub jays are the only animals besides humans that plan their actions based on how they’ll feel in the future.
-They plan for tomorrow’s breakfast: Studies have shown they plan what kind of food they’ll want for breakfast the next morning, how much, and where they’ll consume it.
-Then they store away the right amount in the right place.
-Another example of jay intelligence is a captive Blue Jay who used a scrap of paper from the bottom of his cage as a tool to reach a pile of food outside his cage.
+Jays are boisterous, energetic, and noticeably intelligent.
+Scrub jays are particularly interesting as the only animals besides humans that plan their actions based on how they’ll feel in the future.
+Studies have shown they decide what kind of food they’ll want for breakfast the following day, how much, and where they’ll consume it.
+Then they store away the right amount in the right place.5 Another example of jay intelligence is a captive Blue Jay who used a scrap of paper from the bottom of his cage as a tool to reach a pile of food outside it.
 Other jays who watched him soon were using the same method.

 NUTCRACKERS